Travel Tips

 If you are a couple and are saving for your dream trip, consider living off one wage and put the other away into a dedicated savings account.
 That’s what we did for a whole year and it really adds up.

-Listen to our podcast on How to travel the world and read our post on Saving Tips for World Travel
+Read our post on Saving Tips for World Travel

 13. Get Flashcards Made Up